 The identifier for the attachment.
 Permits referencing the attachment from within the BusinessDocument payload or for signature purposes.

 Build [attribute]

 The build number of the schema.
-The build number is comprised of the version number associated with a date.
-The format is vNrNN_yyyymmdd.
+The build number of a papiNet schema is comprised of the version number associated with a date having the format vNrNN_yyyymmdd.